Clean Green Kake LLC

 Leaves from the harvested timber, along with some of the waste from the processing of the greenhouse produce and fish gut will be turned into a rich compost.

-Next to the fish processing plant a smokehouse is to produce a range of smoked salmon, and other fish, smoked poultry and venison, using wood shavings from Alder wood trees, a method that has been used by generations of Native Americans for smoking their food, giving our smoked products a distinctive flavor and aroma.
+Next to the fish processing plant a smokehouse produces a range of smoked salmon, and other fish, smoked poultry and venison, oysters and crab using wood shavings from Alder wood trees, a method that has been used by generations of Native Americans for smoking their food, giving our smoked products a distinctive flavor and aroma.

 Waste wood from the adjoining forests is to be used to make wood pellets, to be be sold locally in Alaska, the lower 48 states and exported.
-Wood pellets used efficient wood pellet stoves, are the most energy efficient way of heating homes.
+Wood pellets used in efficient wood pellet stoves, are the most energy efficient way of heating homes.
 Kake residents will make substantial savings off their heating bills by no longer using fossil fuels.
-Some waste wood will be briquetted.
+Some waste wood will carbonized into charcoal and be briquetted.